Operations Reference

 bunx fit-pathway build --url=X # Static site + install bundle

-bunx fit-basecamp --init ~/Dir # Initialize knowledge base
+bunx fit-outpost init ~/Dir # Initialize knowledge base

 Processing & Services